 After hours of testing, I came to the conclusion that I needed to purchase a new monitor.
 I wasn't sure what else to do, so in blissful ignorance, I finished the game with it looking slightly off.

-However, over this past weekend, I went to a portion of the PS5 home screen where a black box was visible and swapped between my PC and PS5 to see if I could gauge a difference.
+However, after some time, I went to a portion of the PS5 home screen where a black box was visible and swapped between my PC and PS5 to see if I could gauge a difference.
 The black box on my PC actually looked black, while the black box on my PS5 looked gray.

 I went into my PS5's Screen and Video settings menu and noticed my RGB Range was set to "Automatic (Recommended)."
 I changed this to "Full" and voila, it looked far better.
 There was no longer an obnoxious white rectangle pasted over my display and the color actually had depth.

-I spent 26 hours in a game that utilizes the absence of light to build its horrifying atmosphere.
+From start to finish, I experienced a game that utilizes the absence of light to build its horrifying atmosphere this way.
 What was supposed to be a menacing blackness came across more as a milquetoast light gray.
-This made me seriously angry.
+This made me seriously frustrated.
 Why would the PS5 default to "Limited" RGB?
 Who would ever want this?
 And does this mean I have to replay all of Demon's Souls to get a more accurate experience?
 Yes, you bet I did just that.

 On my second playthrough, I decided to investigate how drastic these differences were exactly.